Return to Homepage

 The craft of Faux Painting has been practiced for centuries as a way to enrich surfaces when utilizing the “real” material desired is not possible, or to create a dramatic effect by placing an unusual material in an unexpected situation.
 It can also often be used for ‘matching in’ repairs to existing material, instead of replacing the whole thing.

-Always eager to add to our repertoire of skills, we are constantly increasing the options available.
+Always eager to add to our repertoire of skills, I am constantly increasing the options available.
 If there is a finish you’d like, but don’t see here, please ask!

 About Faux Painting